Full toolkit: 3) Set aspirational level

 - Student experience

-We use the Data Capability self-assessment tool to identify an aspirational maturity level.
+We use the Data Capability Assessment: Aspiration (link opens in Excel) to identify an aspirational maturity level.
 You should answer the questions with the answers you would like to be able to select in the future.
 Once your aspirational level has been determined you can choose the benefits to be realised from your aspirational level using the benefit query tool.
 You can also select the risks from different levels that you can relate to using the risk query tool.

 You should then cross-reference these benefits and risks with your organisational objectives and issues identified in the previous sections.
 If you are completing the small toolkit it is not necessary to complete the cross reference exercise; in the actions below this is identified with a purple highlight.

 |Our collection costs are efficient, minimised and appropriate||1||3-Proactive||Business Process||Reducing the burden||Chief operating officer||4, 5||1, 5, 7, 8|

 |The quality, accuracy and timeliness of our data outputs provides significant decision support for operational and strategic questions.||2||3-Proactive||Business Process||Increasing accessibility||Head of institution||1, 3||1, 4, 9|